pivotal-cf/docs-on-demand-service-broker/creating.html.md

 ---
-title: On-demand Service Broker Documentation
+title: Creating the Service Author Deliverables
 owner: London Services Enablement
 ---

-# Creating the Service Author Deliverables

 - <a href="#what-is-required-of-the-service-authors">What is required of the Service Authors?</a>
 - <a href="#creating-a-service-release">Creating a Service Release</a>